-The country operations business plan (COBP), 2015-2017 for the Republic of the Marshall Islands (RMI) is consistent with ADB's Pacific Approach, and ADB's Midterm Review of Strategy 2020.
+The country operations business plan (COBP), 2016-2018 for the Republic of the Marshall Islands (RMI) is aligned with the Interim Pacific Approach, 2015, which extends the validity of ADB’s Pacific Approach, 2010-2014 and the Midterm Review of Strategy 2020.
 The Pacific Approach serves as the country partnership strategy for the RMI.

 Country Operations Business Plans

 - Marshall Islands: Country Operations Business Plan (2016–2018)